lvillasen/RedPitaya-Node-Express-App/README.md

 ## Alternative test with a web browser

-On the address bar of any browser type
+On the address bar of any web browser type

     http://IP:3000/leds/100